kaaproject/kaa/doc/Administration-guide/System-components-overview/index.md

 ## Load Balancing (LB)

-LB task can be decoupled into two subtasks based on originator of requests to Kaa cluster.
+LB task can be decoupled into two subtasks based on originator of requests to Kaa cluster: Kaa Endpoint SDK and REST API requests.

 #### Kaa Endpoint SDK requests